EVawdrey/2024-Data-Class-Helpers/README.md

 - 3)Do they understand the data?
 - 4)How do they take action?

- **Alex the Analyst** A YouTube Influencer, sharing his personal advice on what he would do to become a Data Analyst now.
+ _YouTube Influencer_ **Alex the Analyst** sharing his personal advice on what he would do to become a Data Analyst now.
   [https://www.youtube.com/watch?v=K0-8G3DgjA4](url)

 ## Helpful Books